Frequently Asked Questions

 - Q: Can we have a tour of your school?

-- A: You are encouraged to visit our school on Open House (Information Session) days scheduled six times a year.
-Please see “Open House” page for details.
+- A: Yes.
+We also encourage you to visit our school on Open House (Information Session) days scheduled three times a year.
+Please see the “Open House” page for details.
 As for transferring students in the middle of a school year, please contact our office to make an appointment so that our staff can show you around the school.

-- Q: Is it possible for a student of Japanese nationality to apply for admission?
+- Q: Is it possible for a student without any Japanese language ability to apply for admission?

 - Q: Do you have rental uniform?